Key Takeaways

 - Dishes washed and put away

-- Trash removed
+- Trash removed and bags replaced

 - All floors vacuumed or swept

-- Bed linens changed and washed
+- Bed linens changed and laundered

 - Towels replaced with clean linens

-- Light switches and doors wiped
+- Light switches and door handles wiped

-- General clutter removal
+- General clutter removal and staging reset

 NOT Typically Included in Standard Turnover